jeffreykegler/hoonlint/misc/whitespace.md

 Reanchoring is a method of conserving indentation.
-We call the original rune-ish, the one which is to be reanchored, the **reanchored rune-ish*.
+We call the original rune-ish, the one that is to be reanchored, the **reanchored rune-ish*.

 Typically, a rune-ish is its own